New Jersey Rental Lease Agreement Templates

 Required Disclosures

-• Window Guards (55 § 13A-7.14(b.)(1)): The landlord of a rental unit in a multiple dwelling space must verbally inform the tenant of their right to request the installation of window guards.
-This must also be set forth in a written document which acknowledges that the tenant was made aware of this right.
+- Window Guards (55 § 13A-7.14(b.)(1)): The landlord of a rental unit in a multiple dwelling space must verbally inform the tenant of their right to request the installation of window guards.
+This must also be set forth in a written document acknowledging that the tenant was aware of this right.

 Security Deposits

-Maximum (§ 46:8-21.2): Landlords may not demand more than one-and-a-half (1.5) times the equivalency of one (1) month’s rent equivalent as a security deposit.
-If the landlord chooses to collect an additional security deposit (if the tenant leases the property for over a year) the annual amount cannot be more than ten percent (10%) of the current security deposit.
+Maximum (§ 46:8-21.2): Landlords may not demand more than one-and-a-half (1.5) times the equivalent of one (1) month’s rent as a security deposit.
+If the landlord chooses to collect an additional security deposit (if the tenant leases the property for over a year), the annual amount cannot be more than ten percent (10%) of the current security deposit.

 Returning to Tenant (§ 46:8-21.1): The security deposit (with any accrued interest), must be returned by the landlord within thirty (30) days after the ending of the lease.